Avafly/Homework-Project/DeepLearning/NumPy-MLP/README.md

 ## 📕NumPy CNN

-Construct a MLP network using NumPy to implement backpropagation and gradient descent.
+Build a MLP network using NumPy to implement backpropagation and gradient descent.
 The goal is to build a neural network, instead of linear classifiers, to classify XOR labels.

 **XOR problems:**